 yute-by-edolara-bundle

 As for the name, it comes from the textile fabric found throughout tobacco factories, a durable material used to bundle tobacco in many of its forms and states, but most notably used for storing tobacco bulks in factories.
-While searching for a name, De Lara found some of the material laying around, cut a strip of it and placed it on the cigar as its band, and the Yute by Edolara Cigars was born, with the cigar to be packed in bundles made out of yute as well.
+While searching for a name, De Lara found some of the material lying around, cut a strip of it and placed it on the cigar as its band, and the Yute by Edolara Cigars was born, with the cigar to be packed in bundles made out of yute as well.
 The line launched in the Dominican Republic in April before being shipped to U.S. retailers in July.

 review_edolaracigars_yute_main